Today, Florida held

 teams with punt protection.
 Practice seemed to move very efficiently and

 smoothly, especially considering the youth and inexperience in personnel.

 Here are some notes.

-Freshman middle linebacker Tauraen Charles was suspended for violating team
+Freshman middle linebacker Tauraen Charles was suspended for violating team rules.

 Travis Harris lined up at strong side defensive end behind Darrell Lee.

 Jermaine McCollum is now wearing number #26 instead of #15 at corner.

 Brian Crum is wearing #13 at outside linebacker.